cogdog/truwriter/README.md

 You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).

 ## Relatively Cool New Features & Updates

+**Inline Image Uploader** The writing form has a new button for inserting images in the body of text (previously done via the secret login) now all done without using the WordPress media library.
+Images can be selected or drag/dropped to the control, and are uploaded behind the scenes to the site.
+Also the Customizer now has controls for changing the colors of the Writing Form background colors and buttons, even for making the buttons *round*.
+Woah, Neo.
+Does anyone read this?

 **No More Secret User** This theme no longer requires setting up of a special authoring account, and there is no secret logging in behind the scenes.
 The writing form has a new drag and drop upload interface for featured image (and a new option for limiting the file size if uploads).
 The theme has also been simplified by not having a separate Welcome Desk Page for handing the access codes, everything is managed in the Writing Pad template.